LENet: Lightweight And Efficient LiDAR Semantic Segmentation Using Multi-Scale Convolution Attention: Abstract

 \section{Abstract}

-LiDAR semantic segmentation can provide vehicles with a rich understanding of scene, which is essential to the perception system in robotics and autonomous driving.
-In this paper, we propose LENet, a lightweight and efficient projection-based LiDAR semantic segmentation network, which has an encoder-decoder architecture.
-The encoder consists of a set of MSCA module, which is a simple convolutional attention module to capture multi-scale feature maps.
-The decoder consists of IAC module, which uses bilinear interpolation to upsample the multi-resolution feature maps and a single convolution layer to integrate the previous and current dimensional features.
-IAC is very lightweight and dramatically reduces the complexity and storage cost.
-Moreover, we introduce multiple auxiliary segmentation heads to further refine the network accuracy.
-We have conducted detailed quantitative experiments, which shows how each component contributes to the final performance.
-We evaluate our approach on well known public benchmarks (SemanticKITTI), which demonstrates our proposed LENet is more lightweight and effective than state-of-the-art semantic segmentation approaches.
-Our full implementation will be available at \url{https://github.com/fengluodb/LENet}.
+LiDAR-based semantic segmentation is critical in the fields of robotics and autonomous driving as it provides a comprehensive understanding of the scene.
+This paper proposes a lightweight and efficient projection-based semantic segmentation network called LENet with an encoder-decoder structure for LiDAR-based semantic segmentation.
+The encoder is composed of a novel multi-scale convolutional attention (MSCA) module with varying receptive field sizes to capture features.
+The decoder employs an Interpolation And Convolution (IAC) mechanism utilizing bilinear interpolation for upsampling multi-resolution feature maps and integrating previous and current dimensional features through a single convolution layer.
+This approach significantly reduces the network's complexity while also improving its accuracy.
+Additionally, we introduce multiple auxiliary segmentation heads to further refine the network's accuracy.
+Extensive evaluations on publicly available datasets, including SemanticKITTI, SemanticPOSS, and nuScenes, show that our proposed method is lighter, more efficient, and robust compared to state-of-the-art semantic segmentation methods.
+Full implementation is available at \url{https://github.com/fengluodb/LENet}.

-\section{INTRODUCTION}
+\section{Introduction}

-Environment perception can help vehicles understand the surrounding scene, which is essential to autonomous driving.
-LiDAR and RGB cameras are common sensors in the perception system of autonomous driving.
-Compared to cameras, LiDAR sensor isn't affected by lighting and weather conditions, thus being more robust.
-Meanwhile, compared to 2D image, LiDAR point cloud can accurately describe the structure of an object, and provide vehicles with a geometry-accurate representation of the surroundings.
-Therefore 3D point cloud analysis has drawn more and more attention.
-Especially, point cloud semantic segmentation aims to assign the labels for each point, which helps vehicles gain a rich understanding of the scene.
-Therefore, point cloud semantic segmentation is becoming an interesting research topic in both academic and industrial communities.
+Environment perception is crucial for autonomous driving vehicles to comprehend the surrounding scene.
+LiDAR and RGB cameras are commonly employed in the perception system of autonomous driving.
+While cameras have their advantages, such as high resolution and low cost, LiDAR sensors are more robust and not affected by lighting and weather conditions.
+Additionally, LiDAR point cloud data provides a geometry-accurate representation of objects, making it an ideal choice for 3D point cloud analysis.
+Point cloud semantic segmentation, which assigns labels to individual points in a point cloud, provides a rich understanding of the scene.
+Consequently, point cloud semantic segmentation has become an increasingly popular research topic in both academic and industrial communities.